atsaotsao/my-website/content/my-writing/I remember now as a baby.md

 Not knowing that all that work left us, our lineage, feeling more disconnected from the Mother.

 After decades
-We still couldn’t run away from the nightmares that haunts our souls.
+We still couldn’t run away from the nightmares that haunt our souls.

 I’m still finding my way back.
 For all of us